THE VISCONTI DI MODRONE DECK - 5 SUITS OF 16 CARDS

 The Triumph of Fame

-When people die, they are still amongst us.
-There memories stays with us.
+When people die, they do not disappear completely.
+The memory we have of this person, will stay with us.
 And the more famous the people were, the longer they will make part of our life.
 Jesus Christ died 20 centuries ago, Charlemagne 12 centuries, Filippo Maria Visconti 6 centuries, they are all still part of our life.
 We call this the Triumph of Fame.

 Today, there is no card in the modern Tarot deck having an allegorical representation of Fame.
 But again, the Visconti di Modrone is not a Tarot deck.
 It is an ancestor of the Tarot, an early Trionfi deck.
 So it may have had different allegorical figures.

-In the Visconti di Modrone deck there is a card that most people call the World because of its resemblance with other Renaissance World cards (Figure at the left).
-But if we look closer then we see that there are differences and that the symbols are not the same.
+In the Visconti di Modrone deck, there is a card that most people call the World because of its resemblance with other Renaissance World cards (Figure at the left).
+But if we look closer than we see that there are differences and that the symbols are not the same.
 There is no representation of the World disk, an essential part for a card representing the World.
-We see in the foreground a knight on a horse carrying proudly his standard.
-On the standard something that looks like a snake, maybe the blazon of the Visconti family.
+We see in the foreground a knight on a horse, carrying proudly his standard.
+On the standard, something that looks like a snake, maybe the blazon of the Visconti family.

-Above this scenery a Crown.
-From the crown a woman is rising, with in her left hand an other crown and in her right hand a winged trumpet.
-The winged trumpet is a symbol traditionally used for Fame, and the crown symbolizes a royal reward for the big exploit of the knight.
-So this card is not representing the World or whatsoever, no, here we have a clear representation of the Triumph of Fame.
+Above this scenery, we see a Crown.
+From the crown a woman is rising, in her left hand another crown, and in her right hand a winged trumpet.
+The winged trumpet is a symbol traditionally used for Fame, and the crown symbolizes a royal reward for the exploit of the knight.
+My conclusion is that this card is not representing the World or whatsoever, no, here we have a clear representation of the Triumph of Fame.

-Human life is nothing on a geological timescale and one day will come that the civilization as we know it will disappear.
+Human life is nothing on a geological timescale, and one day will come that the civilization, as we know it, will disappear.
 Maybe another civilization will appear, but our heroes will be forgotten.
-No Jesus Christ any more, no Charlemagne, no Filippo Maria Visconti anymore, all will have disappeared.
+No Jesus Christ anymore, no Charlemagne, no Filippo Maria Visconti anymore, all will have disappeared.
 This malicious force is the Triumph of Time.
-Nor in the Visconti di Modrone, nor in the modern Tarot decks there is a card that could represent Time.
+Nor in the Visconti di Modrone, nor in the modern Tarot decks, there is a card that could represent Time.
 But as we will see, the Hermit has changed over time.
 We find him back on two of the later handcrafted cards, the Visconti Sforza deck and the Charles VI deck.
 He has no lantern in his hand but an hourglass.
-An old man holding an hourglass in his hand is that classical way we represent Father Time.
-In other paintings representing the Triumph of Time, we see old man with crutches and wings.
-This is exactly the way the Hermit is represented on the Rotschild sheet, one of the surviving uncut sheets, conserved in Paris in the Ecole Nationale Supérieure des Beaux Arts (National Highschool for Fine Arts).
-And he is also presented like this on the Tarocchino decks, a Tarot like card deck made in Bologna.
-And on the Minchiate cards we see an old man with an hourglass behind him.
-So Time is definitely existing on the oldest Italian cards from the Tarot family..
+An old man holding an hourglass in his hand is the classical way to represent Father Time.
+In other paintings representing the Triumph of Time, we see old men with crutches and wings.
+This is exactly the way the Hermit is represented on the Rothschild sheet, one of the surviving uncut sheets, conserved in Paris in the Ecole Nationale Supérieure des Beaux Arts (National Highschool for Fine Arts).
+And he is also presented like this in the Tarocchino decks, a Tarot like card deck made in Bologna.
+And on the Minchiate cards, we see an old man with an hourglass behind him.
+So, Time is definitely existing on the oldest Italian cards from the Tarot family.

-So in view of the apparent presence of all the other Triomfi described by Petrarca (we had four until now, the last card will be explained hereunder), the presence of Time on several later decks and the fact that probably five Trump cards are missing, The Triumph of Time is a very good candidat to be one of these missing cards.
-If someone would ask me to create a modern but complete copy of the Visconti di Modrone deck, I would certainly include an allegorical figure representing the Triumph of Time.
-In the figure at right I have tried to reconstruct this card.
-The card shown here is a non existing card.
-In fact it is the representation of Time from the Visconti Sforza deck against the typical background of a Visconti di Modrone card.
-We see an old man with a hunchback and a hourglass in his hand, the usual allegorical representation of father Time.
+Considering the apparent presence of all the other Trionfi described by Petrarca (we had four until now, the last card will be explained hereunder), the presence of Time in several later decks and the fact that probably five Trump cards are missing, the Triumph of Time is an excellent candidate to be one of these missing cards.
+If someone asked me to create a modern but complete copy of the Visconti di Modrone deck, I would certainly include an allegorical figure representing the Triumph of Time.
+In the figure at right, I have tried to reconstruct this card.
+The card shown here is a non-existing card.
+In fact, it is the representation of Time from the Visconti Sforza deck against the typical background of a Visconti di Modrone card.
+We see an old man with a hunchback and an hourglass in his hand, the usual allegorical representation of father Time.

 The Triumph of Eternity

-What is a fact is that after the appearance of this deck, the card game with trumps is systematically called the game with the Trionfi from Petrarch, or simply a Trionfi deck and that references to Trionfi deck appear everywhere.
-What is also a fact is that the first appearance of the name Trionfi appears in Florence one year before the creation of the Visconti di Modrone deck.
-This is a very strong evidence that other decks (printed or not) existed before the creation of the oldest known hand painted decks.
-So the Visconti di Modrone deck is probably not only inspired by the Michelino deck, but also by other existing decks of which no exemples are surviving.
-What is sure is that in the middle of the 15th Century the structure of the Trionfi decks was not yet fixed and that several regional variations existed.
+A fact is, that after the appearance of this deck, the card game with trumps is systematically called the game with the Trionfi from Petrarch, or simply a Trionfi deck and that references to Trionfi deck appear everywhere.
+What is also a fact, is that the first appearance of the name Trionfi appears in Florence, one year before the creation of the Visconti di Modrone deck.
+This is strong evidence, that other decks (printed or hand-painted) existed before the creation of the oldest-known Trionfi decks.
+I believe that the Visconti di Modrone deck is probably not only inspired by the Michelino deck, but also by other existing decks, of which no examples are surviving.
+The only thing that is certain, is that in the middle of the 15th Century, the structure of the Trionfi decks was not yet fixed, and that several variants existed.

 These three cards are not existing on any modern Tarot deck.
 However, they are also present on the Michiate deck, that has 41 Trumps.
-The last card in the Visconti di Modrone deck we can identify is the Virtue Strength.
-She is represented exactly the same way as on modern decks, as a lady who is opening without effort and with her bare hands the mouth of a Lion.
-Because all the Theological Virtues are present as well as the Cardinal Virtue Strength, I think it's very probable that the other Cardinal Virtues, Temperance, Justice and Prudence were also present.
-So this solves in one hit the question about three of the missing Trumps.
+The last card in the Visconti di Modrone deck we can identify is the Virtue of Strength.
+She is represented in the same way as on modern decks, as a lady who is opening without effort and with her bare hands the mouth of a Lion.
+Because all the Theological Virtues are present, as well as the Cardinal Virtue Strength, I think it's very probable that the other Cardinal Virtues, Temperance, Justice and Prudence were also present.
+This solves in one hit, the question about three of the missing Trumps.

-The strongest reason not to choose the Pope (or the Popess) as allegorical figure completing the Virtues was the fact that indirectly the Pope was already represented in the Theological Virtues, who represents indirectly the Trinity.
+The strongest reason not to choose the Pope (or the Popess) as an allegorical figure completing the Virtues, was the fact that indirectly the Pope was already represented in the Theological Virtues, who represents indirectly the Trinity.
 The Virtue Faith represents the Holy Ghost and Religion.
-The Virtue Hope represents Jesus and the Pope and the Virtue Charity represents God the Father.
-So if the Virtues Faith and Hope are present, the Pope nor the Popess will appear in the same deck.
-In the Minchiate deck, the Theological Virtues have been added but the Pope and Popess have been removed.
-So we need to look further.
+The Virtue of Hope represents Jesus (represented on Earth by the Pope) and the Virtue of Charity represents God the Father.
+So if the Virtues Faith and Hope are present, the Pope, nor the Popess, will appear in the same deck.
+In the Minchiate deck, the Theological Virtues have been added, but the Pope and Popess have been removed.
+We clearly need to look further.

 Present in the Visconti de Modrone are Love and Death, two of the three blind forces acting upon human life.
-The third blind force, Lady Fortune, would be a good candidat for occupying the place of the last missing card.
-Effectively Fortune is present in all later Trionfi and Tarot decks.
-It is one of the two surviving Trump cards in the Brere Brambilla Visconti, another deck attributed to Filippo Maria.
-So I consider Fortune (or Destiny) a very good candidate for the last missing card.
+The third blind force, Lady Fortune, would be a good candidate for occupying the place of the last missing card.
+Effectively, Fortune is present in all later Trionfi and Tarot decks.
+It is one of the two surviving Trump cards in the Brere Brambilla Visconti, another Trionfi deck commissioned by Filippo Maria.
+For this reason, I consider Fortune (or Destiny) as an excellent candidate for the last missing card.

-If we accept the arguments above, the structure of the Visconti di Modrone might have been possibly as given in the tabel here below:
+If we accept the arguments above, the structure of the Visconti di Modrone might have been as given in the table here below:

 Triumph of Death